Athens Aeros

 The Athens Aeros are a Canadian Junior ice hockey team in Athens, Ontario.
 They play in the Eastern Ontario Junior Hockey League.
-A 53 year-old franchise, with a never ending feed of talented young hockey players moving through the program.
+A over 50 year-old franchise, with a never ending feed of talented young hockey players moving through the program.
 The Aeros finished the 2019-20 campaign 0-44, and held a 48 game losing streak before a 6-3 win on October 6, 2021.
+Since the 2021 season they have bounced back for the better with a 94-67-9-6 record to show for the last 4 seasons.